-D. In connection with the Land Conservation Commitment, Grantee has agreed to accept a perpetual conservation easement created pursuant to California Civil Code Section 815 et seq. (the "Conservation Easement") over a portion of the PG&E Watershed Lands that is being donated to Fall River Resource Conservation District consisting of approximately 465 acres of real property located in the County of Shasta, State of California, as more particularly described in Exhibit A attached hereto and incorporated herein by reference (the "Property").
+D. In connection with the Land Conservation Commitment, Grantee has agreed to accept a perpetual conservation easement created pursuant to California Civil Code Section 815 et seq. (the "Conservation Easement") over a portion of the PG&E Watershed Lands that is being donated to the Fall River Resource Conservation District by PG&E consisting of approximately 435 acres of real property located in the County of Shasta, State of California, as more particularly described in Exhibit A attached hereto and incorporated herein by reference (the "Property").